Birthright Campaign Setting: Contents

 The Birthright Campaign Setting contains three books, a gamemaster's screen, two maps, over 100 cards to use for resolving large battles, and 12 reference cards, all of which are in full color.
 The set includes a new combat system for large fantasy army battles, where cards represent regiments and a position sheet indicate which side is holding the line and which is on the flank.

 The set includes the concept of bloodlines, magical powers gained from a family line which tie them a domain, and in which strong bloodlines produce natural leaders; these powerful characters have the awnsheghlien as powerful foes, champions coming from the world's evil bloodlines.
 Also described are "domain turns", three month periods of time for a domain during which background events occur.
 The campaign was later recognised as the first setting to support player characters as rulers, providing players with a game based on "diplomacy, politics, trade, construction and (of course) war".

-The set also includes Ruins of Empire, a sourcebook outlining domains and key characters in the region of Anuire.
+The three books are the Rule Book which includes character creation and the rules for running domain-level play, the Atlas of Cerilia which is overview of the history and geography of the game setting continent of Cerilia, and Ruins of Empire which a sourcebook outlining domains and key characters in the region of Anuire.
 Anuire is influenced by medieval England and France.